At A Glance

 - Provides contextual information on economic conditions that may be useful in studying childhood obesity.

 Began as integrated survey in the 1950s.
 Conducted every 5 years since 1967.
-Most recent year conducted was 2007.
-Census for 2012 is currently underway.
+Most recent year conducted was 2012.
+The 2017 Economic Census is being released on a flow basis between September 2019 and December 2021.
+Keep track of what is being released here.

 The Economic Census is a census, not a survey.